SALE OF BUILDING

 RAISING THE RENT

-A new landlord cannot raise the rent above the allowable amount, unless he is banking on rent increases the previous landlord did not take.
+A new landlord cannot raise the rent above the allowable amount, unless they are banking on rent increases the previous landlord did not take.
 The increases have to be the allowable ones for the years in question.
 For example, if your previous landlord did not take increases in 2013, 2014 and 2015, then the new landlord can charge you those three years and the current one.
 The rent increase requires a written 30-day notice.
 If the banked rent increase is 10% or more, a 60-day written notice is needed.

 In addition to the inconvenience of showing your apartment, the other thing you need to be concerned about while your building is being sold is what to do about the Estoppel Form.
 When a buyer is interested in a building, the realtor will send you a form called “Estoppel,” which asks a lot of questions.
 You are not legally required to fill it out, unless your lease specifically says that you are.
 You may also receive a form asking if you are in a protected category, i.e., a senior or disabled.
 If you are in one of these protected categories, then you have protections in an OMI and receive a year to move in the event of an Ellis eviction.
 It is important to let a potential landlord know this, so you want to return this form right away.